Geosearchef/qirella/README.md

 Qirella is a simple quantum statevector simulator in developement that also supports building tensor networks for the ZX-Calculus and allows interactively applying and experimenting with the rewrite rules.

-It is designed as WebApp written in Kotlin and transpiled to JavaScript.
+It is designed as a WebApp written in Kotlin and transpiled to JavaScript.

 ## How to run
 The project uses gradle as the build tool.